weesvisje/docs/docs/android/tutorial/kotlin/4-integrate-ditto.md

     // This starts Ditto's background synchronization
     ditto.startSync()

+    // We will create a long-running live query to keep the database up-to-date this.collection = this.ditto!!.store.collection("tasks")
+    this.subscription = this.collection!!.find("!isDeleted").subscribe()

     // Add swipe to delete
     val swipeHandler = object : SwipeToDeleteCallback(this) {
         override fun onSwiped(viewHolder: RecyclerView.ViewHolder, direction: Int) {